 |Asthma||Symbicort, Spiriva, Advair|

-RxSaver is yet another tool you can have in your arsenal to combat the high cost of prescription medication.
+RxSaver is a tool you can add to your arsenal to combat the high cost of prescription medication.

 That said, any time you get a new prescription, it’s best to shop it on both RxSaver and GoodRx to compare prices.